What to bring to the EXPO

 - Remember, a good exhibit is simply a stage for information exchange - the people (i.e., YOU!) are the focus, not your table display

 - However, when staff can't communicate well, it can be the booth that informs the prospect (you may have to step away or may be involved talking to one student when another comes up...).

 - Be respectful of your neighbors at the career event!
 Don't bring a display that is larger than the space you have been alloted (typically 6' wide.)
 For questions about space, contact Career Services.

 - Make a good first impression - students will base their opinion of the company on YOU.
 Personalities, not the display, are what students will remember when the EXPO is over.

 - Staff must be very knowledgeable about the company and your products and opportunities.

 - Visitors to your 'booth' are potential leads; don't expect an immediate "sale."
 Students tend to be turned off by a "hard sell."
 EXPO attendees prefer a short, overall view of what you have to offer.

-- Stand (wear comfortable shoes!)
+- Stand in front of your display and table (wear comfortable shoes!)
 Sitting in the chair behind your table doesn't provide the welcoming atmosphere you're after.

 - Wear name tags prominently - ask our staff if you need one.